SoarGroup/rosie/agent/problem-space/action/task-implementations/README.md

 <a name="gotonextwp"></a>

 ## Go to next waypoint
-Have the robot drive to an adjacent waypoint in the waypoint graph. \
+Have the robot drive to an adjacent waypoint in the waypoint graph. <br>
 (Note: this is only used internally to the robot).

 ```